Alfalfa sprouts being recalled after salmonella outbreak - KESQ

 Neither the company nor health officials identified the restaurants and grocers that sold the sprouts that are suspected to be tainted with salmonella.

 Nebraska health officials urged people not to eat alfalfa sprouts after they linked the illnesses to them.
-Most of the cases of salmonella were found in the Omaha area.
+Most of the cases of salmonella were found in the Omaha area, and all of the people who became sick reported eating alfalfa sprouts between Dec.
+4 and Dec.
+13.

 Salmonella causes sometimes bloody diarrhea, fever and stomach cramps.
 People with weakened immune systems, the elderly and young children are especially susceptible to developing severe illnesses.
 The federal Centers for Disease Control and Prevention estimates that 26,500 people are hospitalized and 450 die from salmonella infections every year.
 But most people recover from salmonella infections on their own.